-• The disputed domain name has been registered and is being used in bad faith boehringeringelheimequinerebates.com>, used by the Complainant to offer rebates on equine health products.
+• The disputed domain name has been registered and is being used in bad faith

 The Complainant states that the Complainant's trademark BOEHRINGER-INGELHEIM is distinctive and well-known.
 Past panels have confirmed the notoriety of the Complainant's trademark.
+Given the distinctiveness of the Complainant's trademark and its reputation, the Complainant argues it is reasonable to infer that the Respondent has registered and used the domain name with full knowledge of the Complainant's trademark.

-The Complainant further contends that the Respondent registered the disputed domain name to create a confusion with the domain name
+The Complainant further contends that the Respondent registered the disputed domain name with the misspelling of the trademark BOEHRINGER-INGELHEIM to intentionally create confusion with the Complainant's trademark, which is evidence of bad faith.